erkinalp/openrecall/README.md

 OpenRecall is a fully open-source, privacy-first alternative to proprietary solutions like Microsoft's Windows Recall or Limitless' Rewind.ai.
 With OpenRecall, you can easily access your digital history, enhancing your memory and productivity without compromising your privacy.

-### Microsoft Windows Recall is not a Reverse RDP Capture, however this doesn't mean they won't be able to conduct background searches on your computer, wasting your precious CPU time and electricity bill while doing that.
+### Microsoft Windows Recall is not a Reverse RDP Capture, however this doesn't mean they won't be able to conduct background searches on your computer to query the stuff _they_ are interested in (say, so-called "thought crimes" or political opposition), wasting your precious CPU and GPU time and increasing electricity bill while doing that.

 ## What does it do?